 Making Change Together

-Catalyst also partners with professional network groups such as DirectWomen, an innovative initiative of the American Bar Association and Catalyst.
+Catalyst also works with professional network groups such as DirectWomen, an innovative initiative of the American Bar Association and Catalyst.
 DirectWomen is the only program specifically designed to identify, develop, and support a select group of accomplished senior women attorneys to provide the qualified directors the boards of United States companies need, while promoting the independence and diversity required for good corporate governance.
 In addition, DirectWomen presents the Sandra Day O'Connor Board Excellence Award to women lawyers who have served with distinction as independent directors of public companies while working to advance diversity among board positions.
 Read our Q&A with the 2013 Sandra Day O’Connor Award Winners.

 Professional network groups provide an excellent opportunity for candidates to express their interest in serving on a board to peers, and develop the professional ties that often help secure a first or additional board seat.
 This list includes just some of the groups that can informally aid candidates in their search for board appointments.

 Candidates interested in board service can also seek out opportunities to further their knowledge of corporate governance issues.
 This list serves as an introductory compilation of organizations and institutions that offer programs for individuals who want to to increase their readiness to serve on a board.